 A virtual private server is a middle ground between a dedicated server and shared hosting.
 For companies that desire stronger security and delineation from other clients of a hosting company, and that want a greater sense of control over the parameters of their services, VPS is a great option.
 Using virtualization software on a server, a number of different companies can each experience the basic advantages of a dedicated server without having to undergo the expense of a complete server.

-Hosting via cloud computing is on-demand, meaning the amount of storage you have, bandwidth you need, and CPU you require is all changeable on a moment by moment basis.
+Hosting via cloud computing is on-demand, meaning the amount of storage you have, the bandwidth you need, and CPU you require is all changeable on a moment by moment basis.
 VPS can be adjusted as well, just like any hosting package, but not immediately.
 Also, VPS allows bursting – popping up into unused resources when a flood of traffic hits and the apportioned resources max out – but that capability is limited.
 Cloud is designed in a way that is truly optimized for scale; it’s virtually unhindered.

 Quality cloud servers have undergone thorough evaluation so that it’s clear the structure is sound and all data is secure.
 Although the cloud does not offer the safety of a specific physical location, it’s highly redundant and reliable because instances are replicated across numerous devices.
 The cloud is woven into a network in a way that no other hosting solution allows, and that means you are less vulnerable to systemic failure.